NVIDIA/Stable-Diffusion-WebUI-TensorRT/info.md

 TensorRT uses optimized engines for specific resolutions and batch sizes.
 You can generate as many optimized engines as desired.
 Types:

-- The "Generate Default Engines" selection adds support for resolutions between 512x512 and 768x768 for Stable Diffusion 1.5 and 768x768 to 1024x1024 for SDXL with batch sizes 1 to 4.
+- The "Export Default Engines" selection adds support for resolutions between 512x512 and 768x768 for Stable Diffusion 1.5 and 768x768 to 1024x1024 for SDXL with batch sizes 1 to 4.
 - Static engines support a single specific output resolution and batch size.
 - Dynamic engines support a range of resolutions and batch sizes, at a small cost in performance.
 Wider ranges will use more VRAM.